Kuadrant/gateway-api-state-metrics/README.md

 A set of Grafana dashboards are available in [./config/examples/dashboards](./config/examples/dashboards) and on [grafana.com](https://grafana.com/grafana/dashboards/?search=Gateway+API+State) You can import them directly into Grafana and modify as needed.
-The dashboards are divided by resources (GatewayClasses, Gateways and HTTPRoutes), with variables for filtering, and links to drill down from a GatewayClass to a Gateway to a HTTPRoute.
+The dashboards are divided by resources (GatewayClasses, Gateways, HTTPRoutes, GRPCRoutes, TLSRoutes, TCPRoutes and UDPRoutes), with variables for filtering, and links to drill down from a GatewayClass to a Gateway to all the routes.

 https://grafana.com/grafana/dashboards/19432
 <img src="gatewayclasses.png" alt="gatewayclasses" width="800"/>